kbose28/FarmTest/README.md

 Goal of the package
 -------------------

 This R package conducts multiple hypothesis testing of mean effects.
 It implements a robust procedure to estimate distribution parameters and accounts for strong dependence among coordinates via an approximate factor model.
 This method is particularly suitable for high-dimensional data when there are thousands of variables but only a small number of observations available.
-Moreover, the method is tailored to cases when the underlying distribution far deviates from Gaussianity, which is commonly assumed in the literature.
+Moreover, the method is tailored to cases when the underlying distribution deviates from Gaussianity, which is commonly assumed in the literature.

 Installation
 ------------